TsoiEn/Research-Group/Soft_Eng_Research/Blockchain_Core/ReadMe.md

 │   │   │   ├── admin.go         # Optional, for admin-specific features
 │   │   ├── go.mod               # Module dependencies specific to chaincode
 │   │   ├── go.sum               # Dependency checksum file
+├── main.go                      # Used for testing but not